Ezviz-OpenBiz/ezviz-design-master/components/page-header/demo/content.md

 const content = (
   <>
     <Paragraph>
-      Evv Design interprets the color system into two levels: a system-level color system and a product-level color system.
+      EZ Design interprets the color system into two levels: a system-level color system and a product-level color system.
     </Paragraph>
     <Paragraph>
-      Evv Design&#x27;s design team preferred to design with the HSB color model, which makes it easier for designers to have a clear psychological expectation of color when adjusting colors, as well as facilitate communication in teams.
+      EZ Design&#x27;s design team preferred to design with the HSB color model, which makes it easier for designers to have a clear psychological expectation of color when adjusting colors, as well as facilitate communication in teams.
     </Paragraph>